timkinnane/node-dev-dotfiles/README.md

 ## Homebrew

-Homebrew manages all the utilities and apps we need to do the job.
+Homebrew manages most of the utilities and apps we need to do the job.

 Visit [https://brew.sh](https://brew.sh) to confirm install command is up to date.